Woodworthia "Southern Alps"

 Ecology and habitat

 Generally nocturnal but occasionally seen basking in daylight.
 Primarily terrestrial and saxicolous (rock-dwelling) although some populations are known to be arboreal.
 Southern Alps geckos live at lower elevations between mountain ranges, but also range up into the alpine (1800 metres a.s.l).
 Can be found in the stable bases of scree slopes, rocky river terraces and shattered outcrops in dry sub-alpine.
 Known to inhabit rocks like greywacke and schist.
+This species has been found to co-occur with the orange-spotted gecko (Mokopirirakau "Roys Peak").

 Found both solitary and communally, in population groups of up to a dozen or more.

 Twin viviparous offspring born late summer.
-Likely biennial in high altitude populations.
+Likely biennial in high-altitude populations.

-Likely feeds on a combination of invertebrates, nectar and seasonal fruit.
+As with other members of the Woodworthia genus, likely to feed on a combination of invertebrates, nectar and seasonal fruit.
 Potentially a key sub-alpine pollinator and seed spreader.
 May feed on smaller gecko species including cannibalism.

 Southern Alps geckos are members of the 'common gecko' complex, a group of closely related species which are regionally distributed throughout New Zealand.
 Historically, most of these were considered a single highly-variable species - Hoplodactylus maculatus (the so called 'common gecko').
 The 'common gecko' has now been separated into over ten different species.